weaselflink/exploring-kotlin-coroutines/README.md

 the coroutine it was launched from.
 Creating a new `CoroutineScope` will sever the job relation to the launching coroutine and allow the new coroutine to fail "silently" ([ContextsDoNotChangeParentJob.kt](src/main/kotlin/chapter9/ContextsDoNotChangeParentJob.kt)).

+A coroutine context can hold any number of elements of type `CoroutineContext.Element` such as `Job`, `CoroutineDispatcher` or `CoroutineName` which have special functions.
+But it can also hold custom elements (see [CustomContextElement.kt](src/main/kotlin/chapter9/CustomContextElement.kt)).
+These can even be mutable, although this is probably a bad idea in most cases.